 Chairman – In the absence of the Chairman, the Committee will designate by majority vote of the members present another member to serve as Acting Chairman of the meeting.

+Minutes of each meeting shall be prepared and distributed to the Committee.
 The Committee will report to the Board on the proceedings of each Committee meeting.

 Prepare, for periodic submission to and adoption by the Board, a list of selection criteria to be used to identify director candidates.
 Generally, in the business judgment of the Board, a candidate must: be of proven integrity; be able to actively participate in and contribute to the deliberations of the Board; have the capacity and desire to represent the balanced, best interests of the shareholders; and have sufficient time available to devote to the responsibilities of a director.
 Additionally, the Board should give consideration to a candidate’s international business experience and to the Board’s appropriate diversity of background, personal and professional experience, gender and ethnicity.